robertol/mod_gate/README.md

 It works using an SQLite database which contains block lists.
 There are two lists so far: IP blocks and User Agents.
 The IP block table contains an IP range (address beginning to address ending inclusive) and a HTTP status code.
-If the connection's IP falls within that range, mod_jerk will return the given HTTP code, terminating the request.
+If the connection's IP falls within that range, mod_gate will return the given HTTP code, terminating the request.
 It will optionally log a record as well.

 The other table is a list of user agents to block which works the same way.